Directions: Arrange the digits 1-6 into two 3-digit whole numbers. Make the sum as close to 1000 as possible. Source: Ian Kerr

 Read More »Adding Two-Digit Numbers (Elementary)

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to make the smallest (or largest) sum.
+Directions: Using the digits 1 to 9 at most one time each, place a digit in each box to make the smallest (or largest) sum.
 Source: Robert Kaplinsky

 Read More »Subtracting Two-Digit Numbers (Elementary)